YugabyteDB-Samples/yugastore-java/README.md

 # Features

-* Written fully in Spring
+* Written fully in Spring Framework
 * Desgined for multi-region and Kubernetes-native deployments
-* Features 6 microservices
+* Features 6 Spring Boot microservices
 * Uses a discovery service that the microservices register with
 * Sample data has over 6K products in the store